 - Details for undergraduate courses

-- Level 1 complementary unit in the Biochemistry and Molecular Biology; Genetics major sequences
+- Level 1 core unit in the Biochemistry and Molecular Biology; Genetics; Geochemistry; Molecular Life Sciences; Biochemistry of Nutrition; Chemical Engineering; Environmental Engineering; Mining Engineering; Chemistry major sequences

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) final examination; (2) online quizzes; and (3) practical component—six laboratory sessions.
+Indicative assessments in this unit are as follows: (1) final examination; (2) online quizzes; and (3) practical component—six laboratory sessions.
 Further information is available in the unit outline.

 - Unit Coordinator(s)